abhishek17tyagi/vac-ai-source/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## References

+This project is based on similar template provided under google adk samples repository.

 ### Architecture
 VacAI Architecture
 <img src="vacAI-arch.png" alt="VacAI's Multi-Agent Architecture"/>